brightsign/dev-cookbook/README.md

 PLAYER=your.device.ip.address PLAYER_PW=yourdeviceserialnumber yarn run put:prod

 ```

+Replace `your.device.ip.address` and `yourdeviceserialnumber` with your actual device IP and serial number.
+The serial number is typically the default password.

 # What are the cra-template-* examples?
 They are React [Custom Templates](https://create-react-app.dev/docs/custom-templates/).
 They allow developers to quickly bootstrap a React application with custom code tailored to Brightsign development.